-- 1) The cooperator will need to upload the signed accomplishment reports to the ezFedGrants External Portal Homepage - 2) The ADODR will be notified that an accomplishment report has been submitted and will review it through the ezFedGrants system.
-Once approved by the ADODR, Field Operations will be notified that an accomplishment report has been submitted for review. - 3) Both the ADODR and NOM should refer to the CAPS Accountability Report on the CAPS R&C website before signing off on the final Accomplishment Report.
-The Accountability Report matches the information in the Survey Summary Form with data entered into the National Agricultural Pest Information System (NAPIS), and is an indicator of the fulfillment of the cooperative agreement.
+1) The cooperator will need to upload the accomplishment reports to the ezFedGrants External Portal Homepage

+- 2) The ADODR will be notified that an accomplishment report has been submitted and will review it through the ezFedGrants system.
+Once approved by the ADODR, Field Operations will be notified that an accomplishment report has been submitted for review. - 3) Both the ADODR and National Operations Manager should refer to the CAPS Accountability Report on the CAPS Resource & Collaboration website before signing off on the final Accomplishment Report.
+The Accountability Report matches the information in the Survey Summary Form with data entered into NAPIS and is an indicator of the fulfillment of the cooperative agreement.

 The CAPS program recognizes the value of supporting the SSC position through Infrastructure funding.
-Without this support, CAPS, PPA 7721, and other program surveys and projects, including outreach, in the states would not be possible.
+Without this support, CAPS, PPA 7721, and other PPQ program surveys and projects, including outreach, in the states would not be possible.
 These activities, however, are not being captured and documented sufficiently to argue in support of continued Infrastructure funding in the face of the apparent numerical inequality between Infrastructure and Survey funding.
 In an attempt to capture the various activities funded under the Infrastructure component, a new reporting section with suggested metrics was added to the Infrastructure Report Template in the 2014 Guidelines.
 This reporting feature is required for all Infrastructure agreements.
-It is only through the efforts of the states to report on the various activities carried out in the states under Infrastructure that the CAPS program can document and successfully argue the merits of continued Infrastructure funding.
+It is only through the efforts of the states to report on the various activities carried out in the states under Infrastructure that the CAPS program can document the merits of continued Infrastructure funding.

-While the CAPS program is designed to follow the calendar year, an extension of the Cooperative Agreement may be granted if requested by the cooperator, and is supported by the NOM, ADODR, APHIS cooperative agreement officer, and approved by the Executive Director of Field Operations.
-Extensions requests must provide an explanation/justification for the program delay and will only be granted due to programmatic reasons /extenuating circumstances (e.g., weather delays, problems in hiring of personnel, etc.) and should not be used simply to extend the agreement.
+While the CAPS program is designed to follow the calendar year, an extension of the Cooperative Agreement may be granted if requested by the cooperator, and it is supported by the National Operations Manager, ADODR, APHIS Cooperative Agreement Officer and approved by the Executive Director of Field Operations.
+Extension requests must provide an explanation/justification for the program delay and will only be granted due to programmatic reasons /extenuating circumstances (e.g., weather delays, problems in hiring of personnel, etc.) and should not be used simply to extend the agreement.
 Reporting frequency of the accomplishment and financial reports, either quarterly or semiannual, will continue as noted in the Notice of Award.